-Dadaji Ramaji Khobragade Maharashtra HMT- an Improved Paddy Variety Khobragade selected and bred the HMT rice variety from the conventional 'Patel 3', a popular variety developed by Dr. J. P. Patel, JNKV Agriculture University, Jabalpur.
+Dadaji Ramaji Khobragade Maharashtra HMT- An Improved Paddy Variety Khobragade selected and bred the HMT rice variety from the conventional 'Patel 3', a popular variety developed by Dr. J. P. Patel, JNKV Agriculture University, Jabalpur.
 He succeeded after five years of continuous study and research on a small farm owned by him without any support from the scientific community.
-This varierty has an average yield of 40 - 45 quintals per hectare with short grains, high rice recovery (80 %), better smell and cooking quality in comparison with the parent ones.
+This varierty has an average yield of 40-45 quintals per hectare with short grains, high rice recovery (80 %), better aroma and cooking quality in comparison with the parent ones.
 Most remarkable feature of the variety is the thinness of grain.
 It has been included as a standard reference for thinness by Protection of Plant Variety and Farmers' Right Authority (PPVFRA).
-He won the National Award in NIF's Third National Competition for Grassroots Innovations and Traditional Knowledge Practices in 2005.
+He won a National Award in NIF's Third National Competition for Grassroots Innovations and Traditional Knowledge in 2005.
 NIF has filed an application under PPVFRA 2001 to register his variety.
 Apart from HMT he has also developed six other paddy varieties namely DRK, Vijay Anand, Nanded Chinur, Nanded 92, Deepak Ratna and Nanded Hira.
 He regrets that local agricultural university took the credit merely for purifying the seeds and did not give him the due honour.
-HMT has diffused in more than one lac acres in five states.
+HMT has diffused in more than one lakh acres in five states.

+KNOWLEDGE FOR HIMALAYAS

+02

-CREATIVE EASTERN HIMALAYAS Kudrat 9- An Improved Variety of Wheat The innovator believes that every farmer should get good quality seeds to deliver high yielding varieties of crops.
-He has developed a number of improved wheat, paddy, mustard and pigeon pea varieties, which are high yielding, robust stem, having bold seeds with good smell, taste and which are resistant to major pests & diseases.
-"Kudat 9", an improved wheat variety, developed by him using simple selection is quite popular among the farmers in different parts of Uttar Pradesh, Madhya Pradesh, Chattisgarh, Maharashtra, Rajasthan, Gujarat and some parts of Bihar, Haryana and Punjab.
-This variety bears large number of ear tillers with lengthy spikes and has a hardy stem.
-The grain has a good taste.
+Kudrat 9- An Improved Variety of Wheat

+The innovator believes that every farmer should get good quality seeds to deliver high yielding varieties of crops.
+He has developed a number of improved wheat, paddy, mustard and pigeon pea varieties, which are high yielding, robust stem, having bold seeds with good taste and resistance to major pests & diseases.

+"Kudrat 9", an improved wheat variety, developed by him using simple method of selection is quite popular among the farmers in different parts of Uttar Pradesh, Madhya Pradesh, Chattisgarh, Maharashtra, Rajasthan, Gujarat and some parts of Bihar, Haryana and Punjab.
+This variety bears large number of ear bearing tillers with lengthy spikes and has a hardy stem.
+The grain contains high protein and has better taste.
 The average yield of this variety is 55-60 quintals / hectares.